• Skip to main content

 Due to the fragrant, uniquely scented aroma, Earl Grey Tea makes the perfect addition to many forms of baking.
 The leaves can be infused in butter or milk or can be added directly into the batter as I've done in this Earl Grey Tea Cake recipe.

-What's the best Earl Grey Tea to use for this recipe?
+What's The Best Earl Grey Tea to Use?

 There are many incredible brands of Earl Grea Tea making it hard to pinpoint just one.
 My favourite teas would have to be Tea Pigs, Pukka, T2, Twinnings, and Whittard.
 The majority are found at your local supermarket (if in the UK) or online.